bobbyhiddn/capacitor-asteroids/README.md

 ![ECS Asteroids](logo.png)

 A recreation of the classic Atari game Asteroids using Go, Ebiten, and an Entity Component System (ECS) architecture.
 The game features both desktop and mobile support through WebAssembly.
-Publishing to

 To stay in line with the original Asteroids, all graphics are generated from lines drawn on the screen using built-in libraries instead of loading assets.